istiakbinmahmod/istiakbinmahmod/README.md

 ### About Me

 Hello there!
 CS graduate from BUET.
 Plan to start as a Software Engineer in the future.

-Feel free to contact me via email (istiakmahmod842@gmail.com) or other social media (link below) My Portfolio Website : <a href="http://istiakbinmahmod.github.io">[Link]</a>
+Feel free to contact me via email (istiakmahmod842@gmail.com) or other social media (link below).

+My Portfolio Website : <a href="http://istiakbinmahmod.github.io">[Link]</a>

 ### Interests